 The concept of traffic time loss can also be used to stimulate market parties in rethinking current working methods.
 By adjusting tendering criteria to specific needs on certain areas of the network, bidders can distinguish themselves by offering innovative proposals with limited traffic loss hours.
-The Dutch road authority and several provinces of The Netherlands are currently experimenting with this method in the Netherlands.
+The road authority and several provinces are currently experimenting with this method.